The Hardest Race in the world – I’ve Signed Up for The Marathon Des Sables –

 To break that down, a French guy Patrick Bauer walked for 12 days across the Sahara back in 1984.
 He covered around 200m/300km.
 2 years later, in 1986, he created the first official Marathon Des Sables.
 Now around 1,200 people sign up and suffer for glory in the depths of the Moroccan desert.
 Clearly, people have an appetite for this sort of thing.

 Well for a start, each year the course is different, so the distance also varies year on year.
 But roughly speaking this is how it works:

-Sleeping each night is in a basic Berbour tent.
-Each night the sleeping area is set, you finish your distance each day and everyone sleeps int the same area.
+On the Hardest Race in the world, sleeping each night is in a basic Barbour tent.
+Each night the sleeping area is set, you finish your distance each day and everyone sleeps in the same area.
 With so many racers, it becomes a kind of bivouac village, comprised of tents that sleep about 8 competitors per tent.
 Once you get your ‘bivvy’ your bivvy team become your family.
 I’m hoping we can fill our own tent of 7/8 people with people we know!
 Right now we have 3 people, so if you want to join, email me or msg me on Facebook or Instagram, please!

-HOW DO I SIGN UP FOR THE MARATHON DES SABLES?
+HOW DO I SIGN UP FOR Hardest Race in the world – THE MARATHON DES SABLES?

 If you are neither Irish or British you can go directly to MarathonDesSables.com directly and sort it out from there (3,100 euro), still a great package but without the support and luxury of the Irish & British guys.